WESTERN STATES MUZZLE LOADER ASSOCIATION

 7. Shooter MUST swab between all shots.

-XVIII.
+XIV.
 FER-DU-LAC (3-ANIMAL)

 TARGET